pretix/pretix/doc/api/resources/items.rst

                                                                  non-admission or add-on product, regardless of event settings.
+If this is ``null``, regular ticketing rules apply. show_quota_left                       boolean                    Publicly show how many tickets are still available.
-If this is ``null``, regular ticketing rules apply. has_variations                        boolean                    Shows whether or not this item has variations. variations                            list of objects            A list with one object for each variation of this item.
+                                                                 If this is ``null``, the event default is used. has_variations                        boolean                    Shows whether or not this item has variations. variations                            list of objects            A list with one object for each variation of this item.
                                                                  Can be empty.
 Only writable during creation,